«Medicata» — the eRx platform with all-in-one app for prescribed medications

 My duties and responsibilities: product strategy, team building, vision, and implementation, fundraising, business development and operations, government relations, sales and customer service.

-• Hired and managed the team of 50 members - software development, sales, marketing, finance, legal, support and deployment.
+• As a leader, I hired and effectively managed a diverse team of 50 members, spanning software development, sales, marketing, finance, legal, support, and deployment, ensuring a cohesive and productive work environment.

 • I used my expertise in product management, operations, and sales to deliver in 12 months an e-prescription platform.

-• I successfully secured 2.5 million USD in investments through negotiating strategic partnerships.
+• I successfully secured investments worth 2.5 million USD through negotiating strategic partnerships.

 • The platform connected more than 1500 pharmacies and 100 clinics.

-• In 2019, the project was honored with a national award for the best IT product in healthcare.
+• In 2019, the project I led was honored with a prestigious national award for the best IT product in healthcare, a testament to our team's dedication and innovation.

 Project timeline